EA Sports PGA Tour: Development

 EA Sports PGA Tour was first announced in March 2021 Like its predecessor, the game runs on the Frostbite engine.

-Release

 Originally scheduled for an early 2022 release to coincide with the 2022 Masters Tournament, the game was delayed multiple times for undisclosed reasons.
-It is set to release on April 7, 2023, coinciding with that year’s Masters tournament (and being the same date as the second round), moved from the original date, March 24.
+It was released on April 7, 2023, coinciding with that year's Masters tournament (and being the same date as the second round), moved from the original date, March 24.

+Reception

+According to the review aggregator Metacritic, the PlayStation 5 version of EA Sports PGA Tour received "generally favorable reviews", while the PC and Xbox Series X and S versions received "mixed or average reviews".

+Gamespot wrote: "After almost a decade away from the sport, EA's return to the golf course is a promising one.
+The range of shot types, courses, and tangible variables make for a methodical and tactical game of golf that's both challenging and rewarding.
+It stumbles by barely introducing players to its robust mechanics, while a laggy swing and inconsistent putting are notable flaws on what is otherwise a fantastic golf sim.
+EA Sports PGA Tour represents a solid re-entry for the series and lays down a sturdy foundation for an auspicious future."